eddiriarte/console-select/README.md

 # Console-Selection

-This for is to make console-select work with Symfony 5.0+.
+This project is forked from eddiriarte/console-select to make console-select work with Symfony 5.0+.

 A fancy selection interface for symfony's console component.